 at the person's address last known to the Board:

 if given by mail (either regular mail, overnight Priority Mail, or certified mail, return receipt requested) the notice shall be deemed to be issued on the date postmarked.

+if given by electronic mail, the notice shall be deemed to be issued on the date the electronic mail is sent by the Board.

 : Receipt of Notices